eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 This is mainly due to the following reasons:

- * Large message support: Network protocols need to fragment data in order to comply with the specific protocol and network stacks requirements, increasing communication overhead SHM transport allows the copy of full messages where the only size limit is the machine's memory capacity.
+ * Large message support: Network protocols need to fragment data in order to comply with the specific protocol and network stacks requirements, increasing communication overhead.
+   SHM transport allows the copy of full messages where the only size limit is the machine's memory capacity.

  * Reduce the number of memory copies: When sending the same message to different endpoints, SHM transport can